DevPlant/angularjs-training/7-multiple-views/README.md

 # 7-multiple-views
 Since we are now using multiple views - we'll need to use a server to serve our files So first you'll need to make sure you have node & npm installed.

 #### Download Link
 https://nodejs.org/en/download/

 After successful installation run

+`npm update -g npm` - Wicked, NPM updates itself :)

-`npm install`
+followed by `npm install` in this dir.

+##### Windows users

+For windows you'll need to install pushstate-server globally using `npm install -g pushstate-server`

 After packages ( pushstate-server ) have been installed you can run your pushstate-server using following commands

-`npm run modern' - will run the modern ecma6 version on port 9200
+`npm run modern` - will run the modern ecma6 version on port 9200 `npm run win-modern` - will work for windows

 Now visit: http://localhost:9200.